mokarchi/DesignPatterns/README.md

 </p>

 ## Behavioral Patterns
+* They are all different; no central theme

 ### Memento
 Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.